 When rehabilitation of the dwelling is not feasible or cost effective, demolition of house with CDBG/federal funds may be considered, only as a voluntary action by the home- owner.
 Although homeowners have a right to assistance as previously discussed, CDBG/federal funds available for relocation assistance are limited.
-Therefore, financial assistance shall not exceed that described in accordance with 49 CFR 24.401, and the regulations under U.S. HUD Handbook 1378.
+Therefore, financial assistance shall not exceed that Anti-Displacement and Relocation Policy Page 8 of 8 described in accordance with 49 CFR 24.401, and the regulations under U.S. HUD Handbook 1378.